Italian Easter Bread (Pane di Pasqua) Recipe

 Bread itself has a lot of religious significance in many cultures because it represents life and at Easter, it is a reminder of Jesus’ life and how he sustains us.
 The wreath shape of this bread is meant to remind us of the wreath of thorns that Jesus wore before his death and the egg in the center symbolizes rebirth or new life.

-Other Traditional Italian Recipes
+Other Traditional Italian Holiday Recipes

 Every holiday comes with its traditional recipes and Easter is no exception to that rule.
 Pane di Cena are Sicilian Easter Cookies that my grandmother and my mother made every year.
 And to this day we can’t wait until they are served with a nice dark espresso to finish off our meal.